Rob Eichler, President

 This facility will provide the opportunity to bring exciting programs and events to the district.
 Working together, we can pass along the best of our culture to the next generations.

 Resident of Peterborough, married to Martha Eichler, and father of two young women, Caroline and Tory, who graduated from ConVal HS.
 Eichler is a professional consultant with a 30-year career in Management Information System implementations in the healthcare industry.
 His work experience includes leading teams of 125+ people implementing new software applications and related business process changes.

 Eichler earned his BA at Kenyon College, majoring in drama.
-He is also a graduate of the Hartman Theater Conservatory.
-He enjoyed a successful ten-year career in professional theater as a director, playwright, stage manager, actor and designer, working at a number of theaters throughout his career, among them: The Great Lakes Shakespeare Festival (Cleveland, OH), The Hartman Theater (Stamford, CT), Trinity Square Rep (Providence, RI), New Stage Theater (Jackson, MS), The People’s Theater (Cambridge, MA), The Charles Playhouse (Boston, MA), and The Lexington Conservatory Theater (Lexington, NY).
+He is also a graduate of the Hartman Theatre Conservatory.
+He enjoyed a successful ten-year career in professional theatre as a director, playwright, stage manager, actor and designer, working at a number of theatres throughout his career, among them: The Great Lakes Shakespeare Festival (Cleveland, OH), The Hartman Theatre (Stamford, CT), Trinity Square Rep (Providence, RI), New Stage Theatre (Jackson, MS), The People’s Theatre (Cambridge, MA), The Charles Playhouse (Boston, MA), and The Lexington Conservatory Theatre (Lexington, NY).